kausnz/avro-lab/README.md

 </plugin>

 ```
-Notice the sourceDirectory and outputDirectory locations defiled in the configuration section of the avro-maven-plugin
+Notice the sourceDirectory and outputDirectory locations defined in the configuration section of the avro-maven-plugin.

-The following command in maven lifecycle phase will do the trick and put the generated classes in our outputDirectory:
+The following command in maven lifecycle phase will do the trick and put the generated classes in our outputDirectory: spring-kafka-registry\target\generated\avro\

-spring-kafka-registry\target\generated\avro\

 ```
 mvn generate-sources